trema/virtual-network-platform/README.md

 # What's this?

-This is a software suite which allows you to construct and manage VXLAN-based virtual networks with a single centralized management point.
+This is the Virtual Network Platform 1.0 which allows you to construct and manage VXLAN-based virtual networks with a single centralized management point.
 The centralized management point provides a REST-based interface for managing the virtual networks.

 # How does it work?